pyeventsourcing/eventsourcing/docs/topics/projections.rst

 This section describes projecting domain events.

-Projections can be updated synchronously by direct event subscription, or asynchronously by following notifications.
-Notifications can be pulled, and pulling notifications can be driven by events.
+Projections can be updated synchronously by direct event subscription, or asynchronously by following notification logs.
+Notifications can be pulled, and pulling can be driven by subscribing to events.

 .. contents:: :local: